Authentic Lessons for 21st Century Learning

 Materials

-• A copy of "The Tell-Tale Heart" text for each student
+• "The Tell-Tale Heart" text (linked, one per student)

-• "The Tell-Tale Heart" audio recording from YouTube
+• "The Tell-Tale Heart" dramatic reading YouTube video (linked)

 • Markers/colored pencils/crayons